codeslayer254/lms/README.md

-# lms
-Library Management System Implemeted using object oriented principles of Java
+# lms: Library Management System Implemeted using object oriented principles of Java

-### The LMS provides primarily; books management service.
+The LMS provides primarily; books management service.

 Three types of users can access the system; administrators, librarians, and the library visitors (guests).
 The visitors can access the LMS as guests, without the need for any credentials; with the minimum